QuantEcon/lecture-python-advanced.myst/lectures/rosen_schooling_model.md

 plt.show()
 ```

-Both panels in the above figure show that raising k lowers the effect of
+Both panels in the above figure show that raising $k$ lowers the effect of
 a positive demand shock on entry into the engineering profession.

 Increasing the number of periods of schooling lowers